 Level 2 is simply referring to the order book for stocks that shows the buyers and sellers for a given stock.
 This is what a typical Level 2 montage looks like:

 You can see the bid side on the left side of the book, and the ask side on the right.
 The bid side is simply the highest price individuals are looking to buy a stock.
 The ask, (also referred to as the offer) is simply the lowest price individuals are willing to sell the stock.
 The spread is a term to refer to the difference between the bid and ask prices on Level 2.
 Large spreads will often be problematic, as you may get slippage entering and exiting your positions.
 It useful to use Level II to gauge liquidity of a stock, and where to place your orders to enter and exit a stock.

 Ways of Using Level 2

-When you are trading a very liquid stock, like AMD for example, the Level 2 is moving so fast that you can barely gauge any information by analyzing it.
-You will just get a headache from trying to figure out if the Level 2 is acting bullish or bearish.
+When you are trading a very liquid stock, like $AMD for example, the montage is moving so fast that you can barely gauge any information by analyzing it.
+You will just create indecision from trying to figure out if the Level 2 is acting bullish or bearish.